Research Synthesis

 AI visitors arrive pre-briefed by the AI's context.
 They exhibit deeper engagement, faster conversion, and lower bounce rates.
 This is the "educated click" pattern: fewer clicks total, but each click carries 5x the conversion value of a traditional organic visit.

 The traffic measurement problem compounds this.
-AI referrer attribution is systematically broken across platforms — Google AI Mode strips referrers entirely (confirmed as a bug by John Mueller), ChatGPT strips them for paid accounts, and desktop apps for Perplexity and Copilot also drop attribution.
+AI referrer attribution is systematically broken across platforms.
+Google AI Mode strips referrers entirely (confirmed as a bug by John Mueller), ChatGPT strips them for paid accounts, and desktop apps for Perplexity and Copilot also drop attribution.
 AI traffic shows up as "Direct" in GA4, which means the actual traffic impact of AI search is being undercounted and misclassified.
-Seer Interactive's 2026 analysis found a 70.6% misclassification rate — the majority of AI search traffic is attributed to wrong channels in standard GA4 configurations.
+Seer Interactive's 2026 analysis found a 70.6% misclassification rate.
+The majority of AI search traffic is attributed to wrong channels in standard GA4 configurations.
 Without custom channel groupings and UTM parameters, any traffic impact analysis of AI search is operating on fundamentally inaccurate data.

 What This Means for Practitioners